FRCBS/KIR-imputation/README.md

 Contains also the associated data files needed for applying the models: _plink_allele_ref_ and _SNP_data.rds_.

 ### Testing (./test)
-Contains an artificial phenotype data file for building models on the 1000 Genomes data.
+The test folder contains an artificial phenotype data file for building models on the 1000 Genomes data.
-To try out the ready-made imputation models on the 1000 Genomes data, download plink formatted genotype files (run from the repository root):
+To try out the ready-made imputation models and model fitting on the 1000 Genomes data, download plink formatted genotype files:

 ```
 mkdir ./test/1kG_data